Golden Kamuy: Anime

 On June 26, 2023, after the conclusion of the fourth season, a final season adapting the manga's final arc was announced to be in production.
-It is set to premiere in January 2026, with a two-part prologue film, titled Golden Kamuy: Sapporo Beer Kōjō-hen (ゴールデンカムイ 札幌ビール工場編), set to premiere theatrically in Japan on October 10 and 31, 2025.
+Preceded by a two-part prologue film, titled Golden Kamuy: Sapporo Beer Kōjō-hen (ゴールデンカムイ 札幌ビール工場編), which premiered theatrically in Japan on October 10 and 31, 2025, the fifth season aired from January 5 to March 30, 2026.
+The opening theme is "Kogane no Kanata" (黄金の彼方), performed by Awich and ALI (credited as Awich × ALI), while the ending theme is "The Ballad" by Ken Yokoyama.

+On March 30, 2026, after the conclusion of the fifth season, it was announced that the anime will continue with an adaptation of the "Runaway Train" arc, set to premiere in Q4 2026.

-The first season of the series was released across three DVD and Blu-ray volumes in Japan, starting in July 2018; they had originally been planned to release starting in June, but were delayed one month to allow for improvements to the footage compared to the TV broadcast version.
+The series has been released on DVD and Blu-ray in Japan, starting in July 2018.
 The Japanese home video volumes include the Golden Dōga Gekijō YouTube shorts, including episodes that are exclusive to the video release.
 An original video animation (OVA) based on the manga's "Barato" arc was released on DVD in a bundle with the manga's 15th Japanese volume on September 19, 2018.
 A second OVA was released with the manga's 17th Japanese volume on March 19, 2019.
-A third OVA based on the manga's "Monster" arc was released with the manga's 19th Japanese volume on September 19, 2019.
-A fourth OVA based on the manga's "Shiton Animal Record" arc was bundled with the 23rd manga volume on September 18, 2020.
+A third OVA based on the "Monster" arc was released with the manga's 19th Japanese volume on September 19, 2019.
+A fourth OVA based on the "Shiton Animal Record" arc was bundled with the 23rd manga volume on September 18, 2020.
+A fifth OVA, based on the "Lightning and O-Gin" arc, was bundled on Blu-ray with the novel Golden Kamuy: Tokushirou Tsurumi no Shukugan on October 17, 2025.

 The TV series is simulcast on Crunchyroll, and an English dub started streaming on Funimation starting on April 30, 2018.
 Crunchyroll streamed the third season in North America, Central America, South America, Europe, Africa, Oceania, the Middle East, and the Commonwealth of Independent States.
 Funimation streamed the third season with an English dub later.
+Crunchyroll began streaming the first three OVAs on December 13, 2024.